Everett K. Ross: Other versions

 In an alternate future seen in the Black Panther storyline "The Once and Future King", an elderly Ross is abducted by a cabal of villains assembled by T'Charra, who intends to use Ross as the bait in his plan to kill and usurp Black Panther.
 Ross is rescued by Black Panther, who he in turn saves when Black Panther suffers a heart attack, resuscitating the hero while screaming, "Your majesty—come back—blast you, T'Challa—we've been through too much!!"

 During the "Rising Storm!" story-arc of the series X-Men Forever, a version of Ross appears on Earth-161.
 After Storm is outed as a murderer and an ally of a criminal organization called the Consortium, she flees to and is given sanctuary by Wakanda, to the consternation of Ross.
 Ross subsequently appears on behalf of the President of the United States at both the United Nations (where he warns the other representatives about the threat posed by Storm's takeover of Wakanda) and a meeting with the heads of Genosha and S.H.I.E.L.D.

 In other media

 Television

 Everett Ross appears in Black Panther (2011), voiced by David Busch.

 Marvel Cinematic Universe

-Martin Freeman portrays Everett Ross in live-action media set in the Marvel Cinematic Universe.
+Martin Freeman portrays Everett Ross in media set in the Marvel Cinematic Universe (MCU).
 This version was a member of the United States Air Force before joining the CIA and is the ex-husband of the latter's director Valentina Allegra de Fontaine.